 Ready to enroll?
 Here are a few things to keep in mind:

-Students may partake in university activities from professional to social organizations, varsity and club athletics, fraternities, sororities, and more.
+Students may partake in university activities from professional and social organizations, varsity and club athletics, fraternities, sororities and more.

 NROTC Program Entrance Requirements

 - Must be a U.S. Citizen, a Naturalized U.S. Citizen or in process of becoming a Naturalized U.S. Citizen.
 Note: If selected, must be a U.S. Citizen in order to activate the scholarship.